 Early diagnosis can help children and their families access support and better understand certain behaviors.

-Autistic children may have multiple symptoms that impact their daily life.
+Autistic children may have multiple symptoms that impact their daily lives.
 They may be able to mask these symptoms, but this can cause stress.
 Autistic children can also be more vulnerable to bullying or abuse.
-Parents, caregivers, and teachers should be aware of these things so that they can be ready to educate other children on the condition and provide support to those who have it.
+Parents, caregivers, and teachers should be aware of this so they can be ready to educate other children on the condition and provide support to those who have it.

-Although autism is less common in girls, the symptoms are usually similar, if not the same, for both sexes.
+Although doctors diagnose autism less frequently in girls, the symptoms are usually similar, if not the same, for both sexes.
 Some symptoms may be less obvious or less likely to occur in girls.

-Autistic girls may not fit the stereotypical profile of an autistic person.
+Due to the way autism screenings have been developed, autistic girls may not fit the commonly accepted profile of an autistic person.
 This can mean that they receive a diagnosis later in life.

 Understanding the symptoms and standard milestones for child development can help a person spot autism in girls.

 People who believe their child may be showing signs of ASD should speak with a doctor.